College football's 50 best players in 2018

 Key stat: 80 tackles and 5 sacks; No. 21 in McShay's mock

 Bush was the Big Ten Defensive Player of the Year after an outstanding season, tallying 80 tackles and five sacks.
 He was a standout on one of the top defenses in the nation and an emotional leader for the team.
-Bush's aggressive nature and hard-hitting mentality fit right in with defensive coordinator Don Brown's blitzing defense.
+Bush's aggressive style and hard-hitting mentality fit right in with defensive coordinator Don Brown's blitzing defense.

 23. RONDALE MOORE